CDCgov/nhsnlink/docs/service_specs/validation.md

 After a new installation of the validation service, the following should be run/executed:

-* `/api/aritfact/$initialize` endpoint should be run to initialize load the database with artifacts that are embedded in the validation service.
+* `/api/aritfact/$initialize` endpoint should be run to initialize the database with artifacts that are embedded in the validation service.
 * `/api/category/$initialize` endpoint should be run to initialize the database with default categories stored in `/src/main/resources/categories.json` (within the code-base)

 PENDING: This functionality is going to be altered so that they are automatically initialized on service startup when no artifacts or categories already exist in the service's database.